 Logistics for the JFK Museum in Dallas

-The Sixth Floor Museum is located in the old Texas School Book Depository Building, where most people believe the shots were fired from.
+The Sixth Floor Museum is located in the old Texas School Book Depository Building at Dealey Plaza, where most people believe the shots were fired from.
 Luckily, we bought our tickets online in advance and avoided the long line to buy tickets.
 When buying online you have to choose a 30-minute arrival window.
 An audio tour is included in your admission price.

 The JFK Museum is open Tues through Sunday from 10 am to 6 pm.
 On Mondays, they are open from 12 pm to 6 pm.
 The last tickets are sold at 5:15.
 I would recommend allocating 2-3 hours to see the exhibits.

-If you are planning on doing more sightseeing in Dallas while you are there, you may want to consider purchasing the Dallas CityPass which gives you 41% off the top 4 tourist attractions in Dallas.
+If you are planning on doing more sightseeing in Dallas while you are there, you may want to consider purchasing the Dallas CityPass which gives you 37% off four top tourist attractions in Dallas.
 Click here for more information.

 6th Floor Exhibits